synesthesiam/rhasspy/docs/training.md

 The example templates above will generate sentences for training the speech recognizer, but using them to train the intent recognizer will not be satisfactory.
 The `SetLightColor` intent, when recognized, will result in a Home Assistant event called `rhasspy_SetLightColor`.
 But the actual *color* will not be provided because the intent recognizer is not aware that a `color` slot should exist (and has the values `red`, `green`, and `blue`).

-Luckily, JSGF has a (tag feature)(https://www.w3.org/TR/jsgf/#15057) that lets you annotate portions of sentences/rules.
-Rhasspy assumes that the tags themselves are *slot names* and the tagged portions of the sentence are *slot values*.
+Luckily, JSGF has a [tag feature](https://www.w3.org/TR/jsgf/#15057) that lets you annotate portions of sentences/rules.
+Rhasspy assumes that the tags themselves are *slot/entity names* and the tagged portions of the sentence are *slot/entity values*.
 The `SetLightColor` example can be extended with tags like this:

     [SetLightColor]
     colors = (red | green | blue){color}